sebapersson/SBMLImporter.jl/docs/src/index.md

 # SBMLImporter.jl

 SBMLImporter.jl is an importer for dynamic models defined in the [Systems Biology Markup Language (SBML)](https://sbml.org/).
 It supports most SBML features, such as events, dynamic compartment sizes, and rate, assignment, and algebraic rules.
 For a complete list of supported features see [here](@ref support).
-A comparison of SBMLImporter.jl to [SBMLToolkit.jl](https://github.com/SciML/SBMLToolkit.jl), listing the packages' differences, can be found towards the end of the [README](https://github.com/sebapersson/SBMLImporter.jl).
+A comparison of SBMLImporter.jl to [SBMLToolkit.jl](https://github.com/SciML/SBMLToolkit.jl), can be found towards the end of the [README](https://github.com/sebapersson/SBMLImporter.jl).

 To perform parameter estimation for a SBML model, see [PEtab.jl](https://github.com/sebapersson/PEtab.jl).